stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ...
 ```

-The addition of the `HTMLInlineCSSWebpackPlugin` causes the final state of our loaded CSS replace the `<!-- inline css -->` comment is in our original template.
+The addition of the `HTMLInlineCSSWebpackPlugin` causes the final state of our loaded CSS to replace `<!-- inline css -->`  in our original template.

 Altogether, those plugins solve the problem of placing the final result of our CSS `import`s inline in our HTML template.
 That done, how do we use the final HTML result in our Web Component?